Policies and Proceedures

 - not provide deliberately false or misleading information,

-- not make frivolous or vexatious complaints,
+- not make frivolous or vexatious complaints or retaliatory complaints,

-- act in a non-threatening manner,
+- act in a calm, courteous manner and non-threatening manner

 - acknowledge that a common goal is to achieve an outcome acceptable to all parties,